Dvlv/BoxBuddyRS/docs/dev-docs.md

 ## Guidelines During Development
 - Try to avoid adding external crates unless absolutely necessary
 - Please run `make lint` before submitting changes
-  - There are existing lint warnings about the locale folder, the build icon, and matching the heading.
-These can be ignored.
   - Please read and address any clippy warnings caused by your code additions, unless you can't.

 - I would recommend having Flatseal installed while developing, so you can test your changes with and without host/home filesystem access easily.